 Historical references to the greyhound fox highlight its impressive speed and hunting prowess, characteristics that align with the silver fox's refined build and agility.
 This similarity in physical traits and performance in the field suggests that the greyhound fox could indeed be a historical equivalent or precursor to the silver fox, reflecting the evolution and adaptation of fox breeds over time.

 The mastiff fox was perhaps the most mysterious and least understood of these historical foxes.
-Described as being smaller and more robust than the typical red fox, the mastiff fox was considered an even more elusive than other foxes.
-The name "mastiff" likely comes from its presumed size and strength, comparing it to the well-known large breed of dog.
+Described as being stockier and more robust than the typical red fox, the mastiff fox was considered an even more elusive than other foxes.
+The name "mastiff" and "bulldog" likely comes from its presumed stockier size, comparing it to well-known breeds of stocky dog.

 Fox Hunting and Imports from Europe